GREEK UNIVERSITY'S SEVEN STRATEGIES FOR COMMUNITY CHANGE ON COLLEGE CAMPUSES

 6. Changing the physical design or structure of the environment to reduce risk or enhance protection during social events or even campus design.

-7. Modifying/changing policies with a formal change in chapter/council procedures, bylaws, or rules, including public policy actions and systems change within government, communities, and organizations.
+7. Modifying/changing policies with a formal change in chapter/council procedures, bylaws, or rules, including public policy actions and systems change within government, communities, and organizations to reduce anxiety and confusion within Bronfenbrenner's mesosystem and macrosystem.